Our response to COVID-19 (Coronavirus)

 In order to slow down the spread of COVID-19 (coronavirus), policies around the world have been enacted that may affect your ability to take Linux Professional Institute (LPI) exams or renew your certification status.
-Because your health and safety are most important, we are making some temporary changes to our policies to reduce the impact on our community:
+Because your health and safety are most important, we have made some temporary changes to our policies to reduce the impact on our community:

 - A number of LPI exam labs have been cancelled, in some cases because their host event was also cancelled.
 Registered exam-takers will receive replacement vouchers, and when possible labs will be rescheduled.